 - 1. Memory module cover

 - 2. Screw

 - 9. Turn your computer over.

 - Connect the AC adaptor and turn on the computer.
 Make sure that the added memory is recognized.
-To confirmed it, click Control Panel -> System and Security -> System under Windows System group in the Apps view.
+To confirmed it, click Control Panel -> System and Security -> System under Windows System group in All apps.